 The Moot Court memorial begins with the Table of Contents, Index of Authorities, and the statement of Jurisdiction.
 These three headers begin the moot court memorial indicating the party for which the memorial wishes to draw arguments.
-The ‘body’ of the memorial constitutes the ‘Statement of facts,’ ‘Statement of Issues,’ ‘summary of arguments’ and ‘Arguments advanced.’
+The ‘body’ of the memorial constitutes the ‘Statement of Facts,’ ‘Statement of Issues,’ ‘summary of arguments’ and ‘Arguments advanced.’
 This part requires the most amount of research and well-defined headers and subheaders.
 Subsequently, concluding the moot court memorial is the ‘prayer’ that lays down the final intention or the interests of the clients in the dispute.
-The counsel needs to be thoroughly informed about the appropriate remedy that his client seeks in the dispute, according to the moot court problem.
+The council needs to be thoroughly informed about the appropriate remedy that his client seeks in the dispute, according to the moot court problem.

 It is relevant to understand how to research and to develop this skill.
 A professor at Harvard Law School describes a method to conduct legal research using four easy steps.
 These steps are:

 - First Step: Begin by reading the problem given and framing the legal issues.
 This includes reading and analyzing the facts and finding relevant issues.
 From this analysis, the researcher obtains an idea of what he already knows and what he needs to learn.
 This is the assessment stage.
 It also includes making notes of the jurisdiction and the primary law involved, generating keywords or search terms that could best fit the desired results.

 - Second Step: Consult secondary sources.
 Secondary sources provide great clarity on the subject of research and contain a wide array of information instead of starting from scratch.
 The researcher can refer to the legal dictionary, how the particular rule is applied, and citations to the primary source.